-I’m not usually a big city kind of girl, but when I’m craving the metropolitan life, Chicago is my favorite place to go.
+I’m not a big city kind of girl, but when I crave metropolitan life, Chicago is my favorite place to go.
 I fly in for a weekend, eat great food, sprinkle in some sightDOING, walk the neighborhoods, and talk to friendly Midwesterners.

 I’m going back in November, a little bit because I love the Windy City and mostly because it’s hosting the Frequent Traveler University Expo — a gathering of travel lovers looking for tips to plan their next trip.